-I always shoot with something different as my second shooter so that we bring something different to the table & can capture things differently from one another with unique angles & perspectives.
-Talk about it with your second & decide who will shoot with what & when :)
+I always shoot with something different than my second shooter.
+They can capture things differently from a unique angle & perspectives.
+Talk about it with your second & decide who will shoot with what & when.

 3. What kind of available light are you working with?

-If you’re in low light, choose a fast lens.
+If you’re in low light, choose a fast lens (lower aperture number)

 4. If the wedding takes place in a church, the church’s rules will guide what your lens choices are.